-On this page you will find responses to frequently asked questions regarding FIRST® in Texas’s team grant opportunities and application process.
+On this page you will find responses to frequently asked questions regarding the FIRST® in Texas team grant opportunities and application process.
 These are continually updated, so please review the FAQs any time you have a question about our grants or our process of application and selection.
-If you have further questions after reviewing the FAQs below, please consider contacting us.
+If you have further questions after reviewing the FAQs below, contact us at email@example.com.

 If you have questions on the different FIRST® programs, take a look here.

 If you have questions on event registration or grants to support new robotics events, take a look here.

 Applying for Team Grants

 The Grant Application is available on the FIRST® in Texas website.
 Applications are accepted via Submittable, and all applicants will need to first create a FREE Submittable account before applying.
 Please review the FAQs below to make the application process as smooth as possible.
 The application consists of one page of routine contact, organization and team demographic information, and adult team supporter information.
 FIRST® in Texas does not expect the application to take longer than 15-25 minutes, not including any follow-up requirements as detailed below.

 i coach multiple teams.
 HOW DO I apply?

 You will need to complete a separate application for each team that you coach.
 Only one application per team may be submitted – please coordinate with your co-coaches or other team contacts to ensure you are submitting a single application.